Procter & Gamble (P&G) CEO History

 © History Oasis

-Facing intensifying competitive pressures worldwide in household and personal care products, Edwin L. Artzt confronted the challenge directly as CEO from 1990 through 1995 by prioritizing lower costs and higher quality.
+The ‘90s were competitive with new household and personal care products hitting the market—Edwin L. Artzt confronted the challenge directly as CEO from 1990 through 1995 by prioritizing lower costs and higher quality.

-Though the departure of some top talent caused temporary turmoil, Artzt’s balancing of profitability goals and corporate social responsibility positioned P&G advantageously for continued growth and global expansion.
+Artzt’s incentives positioned P&G advantageously for continued growth and global expansion.

 JOHN E. PEPPER